Understanding Chest Pain: Part 2 - What does Cardiac Arrest look like?

 Scenario 1:

-Your colleague, a slight 26 year old female with no medical conditions which she has disclosed you you or your colleagues, has been working extremely hard on a long term project which is coming up to deadline.
+Your colleague, a slight 26 year old female with no medical conditions which she has disclosed to you or your colleagues, has been working extremely hard on a long-term project which is coming up to deadline.
 You are aware that she, and the whole team, have been putting in extra hours in the office and at home to complete the project.
-She is also committed to her training and as usual, she wheels her bike into to the office, still in her cycling gear on a particularly warm august morning.
+She is also committed to her training and as usual, she wheels her bike into to the office, still in her cycling gear on a particularly warm August morning.
 As she enters you notice that her email account was active until 4am and with it being 8:30am now we can assume she has had little to no sleep.

 Your colleague collapses on the floor and begins to convulse face down.
 Because of her agitated movements and positioning it is difficult to assess her breathing accurately.
 You are confident that she is breathing but not sure if her breathing is normal.